 - Polite: behave responsibly, treating all other members of the College, its buildings, and its equipment with respect.

 - Present: attend all classes and other required learning sessions.

 - Positive: listen to the views of others and treat everyone with respect.

 - Punctual: be on time for all classes and learning sessions.

 - Professional: comply with all relevant College policies, regulations, and procedures and dress appropriately for your setting.

 - Prepared: to learn, work diligently and to the best of your ability.

 You will be given access to ProPortal/My Plan once you have enrolled.
-This allows you find information easily about your progress, student reports etc. You will also have access to Moodle – which is our Virtual Learning Environment, where you can catch up on emails and check work that has been set, among other things.
+This allows you to find information easily about your progress, student reports etc. You will also have access to Moodle – our Virtual Learning Environment, where you can catch up on emails and check work that has been set, among other things.